Actavis says Allergan's Pyott won't join new company's board

-NEW YORK (Reuters) - Actavis Plc ACT.N said on Tuesday that Allergan Inc’s (AGN.N) top executive David Pyott will not join the combined company’s board of directors after all.
+NEW YORK, March 17 (Reuters) - Actavis Plc said on Tuesday that Allergan Inc’s top executive David Pyott will not join the combined company’s board of directors after all.

 Pyott, who had run Allergan since 1998 before agreeing to the company’s purchase by Actavis last year, had previously said he was considering a role on the board.
 Actavis closed on its $70 billion purchase of the Botox maker on Tuesday.